comrade-coop/aapp-toolkit/README.md

 - **High Availability**
   Multiple aApp instances form a network, actively monitoring application state and reporting to service discovery components.

+## 🏗️ Acknowledgements
+We would like to express our gratitude to the [Constellation project](https://github.com/edgelesssys/constellation) for providing the build infrastructure used to create container-enabled confidential images.
+Their contributions have been invaluable in advancing secure and efficient TEE application development.

 ## 🤝 Contributing